syedmiran-38/SL-Lab/README.md

 - The importance of input validation for user data security and integrity.
 - Different methods to apply CSS styles and their respective use cases.
 - The benefits and drawbacks of inline, internal, and external CSS.
+- How to manipulate dates and perform arithmetic operations in JavaScript.
+- Using prompts and alerts to interact with users and display results.

 ## Skills Acquired